DaveTrev/eye_deal/README.md

 SECRET_KEY = os.environ.get('SECRET_KEY')
 Make sure you save all your files before testing if it works.

+bug - on mobile contact us success page hidden by navbar, return to fix

 credits
 boutique ado project used a boilerplate use bootstrap 4 https://getbootstrap.com/docs/4.6/getting-started/introduction/